yapalfredo/FoodToGo/README.md

 ### Limitations
-- Firebase Functions feature was locally implemented (Not on active on cloud) <br>
+- Firebase Functions feature was locally implemented (Not active on cloud) <br>
 - Restaurants and Places data are mock data provided by ZTM academy

 ### DEMO